emptymalei/StatisticalPhysics/topics/epidemics/classical-models.rst

 .. math::
    Y_{I\to R}\left( \int_0^t \alpha I(t') dt' \right).

-Whenever a even is trigger in the process :math:`Y_{S\to I}`, we will have one more infected person and one less susceptible person.
+Whenever an event is triggered in the process :math:`Y_{S\to I}`, we will have one more infected person and one less susceptible person.

-In fact, :math:`1/\alpha` is the mean days an infectd person remains in the infectd status.
+In fact, :math:`1/\alpha` is the mean days an infected person remains in the infectd status.
 This is used to estimate the :math:`\alpha` using data.
 The value of :math:`\beta` is estimated using the relation [Martcheva2015]_

 .. math::
    \frac{\beta}{\alpha} = \frac{\ln (S(t_0)/S(t\to\infty))}{S(t_0) + I(t_0) - S(t\to\infty) }